aronallen/snabbdom-stylematic/README.md

 # snabbdom-stylematic
 A Stylematic module for Snabbdom.

+Stylematic lets you use inline css with all the nesting power of stylesheets, :states, ::pseudo-selectors, @animations, and @media-queries.
+Read more about stylematic [here](https://github.com/rtsao/stylematic)

 ## Usage

 This module must be loaded before `snabdom/modules/class` when creating the patch function.